 Your leg is in line with your hips.
-You will bring your leg in.
-We are looking at 20 to 30 degrees of adduction.
+Bring your leg in.
+Look for 20 to 30 degrees of adduction.

 Give this quick 90-second hip pain assessment a go!

-If you want to overcome your back and lower body injuries in a fast, simple, safe, and effective way, then check out Gluteus Medius Exercises program here:
+If you want to overcome your back and lower body injuries in a fast, simple, safe, and effective way, then check out Gluteus Medius Exercises program.

 Rick Kaselj, MS